 Intuitionistic Type Theory

-First published Fri Feb 12, 2016; substantive revision Mon Jun 8, 2020
+First published Fri Feb 12, 2016; substantive revision Mon Sep 23, 2024

 Intuitionistic type theory (also constructive type theory or Martin-Löf type theory) is a formal logical system and philosophical foundation for constructive mathematics.
 It is a full-scale system which aims to play a similar role for constructive mathematics as Zermelo-Fraenkel Set Theory does for classical mathematics.
 It is based on the propositions-as-types principle and clarifies the Brouwer-Heyting-Kolmogorov interpretation of intuitionistic logic.
 It extends this interpretation to the more general setting of intuitionistic type theory and thus provides a general conception not only of what a constructive proof is, but also of what a constructive mathematical object is.
 The main idea is that mathematical concepts such as elements, sets and functions are explained in terms of concepts from programming such as data structures, data types and programs.
-This article describes the formal system of intuitionistic type theory and its semantic foundations.
+We quote the article “Constructive Mathematics and Computer Programming” (Martin-Löf 1982):

 In this entry, we first give an overview of the most important aspects of intuitionistic type theory—a kind of “extended abstract”.
 It is meant for a reader who is already somewhat familiar with the theory.
 Section 2 on the other hand, is meant for a reader who is new to intuitionistic type theory but familiar with traditional logic, including propositional and predicate logic, arithmetic, and set theory.
-Here we informally introduce several aspects which distinguishes intuitionistic type theory from these traditional theories.
+Here we informally introduce several aspects that distinguish intuitionistic type theory from these traditional theories.
 In Section 3 we present a basic version of the theory, close to Martin-Löf’s first published version from 1972.
 The reader who was intrigued by the informality of Section 2 will now see in detail how the theory is built up.
-Section 4 then presents a number of important extensions of the basic theory.
-In particular, it emphasizes the central role of inductive (and inductive-recursive) definitions.
+Section 4 presents a number of important extensions of the original theory.
+In particular, it emphasizes the fundamental role of inductive (and inductive-recursive) definitions.
 Section 5 introduces the underlying philosophical ideas including the theory of meaning developed by Martin-Löf.
 While Section 5 is about philosophy and foundations, Section 6 gives an overview of mathematical models of the theory.
 In Section 7 finally, we describe several important variations of the core Martin-Löf “intensional” theory described in Section 3 and 4.

 1. Overview